hyurl/alar/README.md

 # Separ (progressing)

-Separ is a light-weight framework that provides applications the ability to lazy-load and hot-reload modules, and the ability to connect remote instances.
+Separ is a light-weight framework that provides applications the ability to auto-load and hot-reload modules, and the ability to serve and connect remote instances.

-## Lazy-load and Hot-reload
+## Auto-loading and Hot-reloading

 In NodeJS (with CommonJS module resolution), `require` and `import` will immediately load the corresponding module and make a reference *copy* in the